GoodOlClint/Astronomy/README.md

 ﻿#C# Astronomy Library

 ##Julian Day
-Allows calculations of any date after noon on January 1, 4713 BC.
+Allows calculations of any date after noon on 1 January, 4713 BC.

 ```csharp
     JulianDay JD = new JulianDay(333, 1, 27, 12);